You Do NOT Need Rubber Grease To Install Tubes & Tires!

 Great Tube & Tire Protection

 Rubber grease protects rubber on rubber, and rubber on metal contact.
-Rubber on metal protection means your dirt bike tube will be protected from friction wear on all sides.
+The rubber on metal protection means your dirt bike tube will be protected from friction wear on all sides.

 Rubber grease is stable up to 230° Fahrenheit, with strong mechanical stability, which means it won’t break down when your tire heats up.